 Homemade Brown Sugar (Light or Dark) is easy to make with only two ingredients.

-It’s a popular sweetener in baked goods: breads, muffins, cookies, cakes, pies, and pastries.
+It is a popular sweetener in baked breads, muffins, cookies, cakes, pies, and pastries.

 Brown sugar is also commonly used in barbecue sauce, baked beans, homemade syrup, and yams.